augeas/TransMediaLint/README.md

 It's *obsessed*, and getting more so.
 The absolute numbers of bad articles remain roughly constant, even though they're getting proportionally fewer.
-We can use the REST API to discover that the
+We can use the REST API to discover that one of the
 [very worst article](http://www.dailymail.co.uk/news/article-2921528/The-man-s-TWO-sex-changes-Incredible-story-Walt-Laura-REVERSED-operation-believes-surgeons-quick-operate.html)
 in terms of the number of annotations is from the Mail: